Fellowship Opportunity to Pursue Master of Public Policy

 - Costs to participate in the IDPP Annual Meeting and two-week residency on the University of Malaya campus

-- Application fees to INPUMA MPP program
+- Reimbursement of application fees to INPUMA MPP program

 The IDPP aims to develop a cadre of disability policy leaders who will foster public policies at the global, regional and national levels that promote an inclusive, barrier-free and rights-based ASEAN region.

-- A talented and motivated individual who is blind or visually impaired; deaf or hard of hearing; and/or mobility impaired from one of the ten ASEAN countries with demonstrated leadership experience and commitment to working with organizations of/for persons with disabilities at the global, regional, national or local levels.
+- A talented and motivated individual who is blind or visually impaired; deaf or hard-of-hearing; and/or mobility impaired from one of the ten ASEAN countries with demonstrated leadership experience and commitment to working with organizations of/for persons with disabilities at the global, regional, national or local levels.

 - A commitment to achieving positive change for persons with disabilities through the development of public policies within the ASEAN region.

 - A commitment to collaborate with the IDPP in some capacity and contribute to the IDPP's mission of developing a cadre of disability policy leaders.